davewibisono/nwb/content/nwb-software/_index.md

   content: NWB is more than just a file format; it defines an ecosystem of tools,
     methods, and standards for storing, sharing, and analyzing complex neurophysiology data.
-The following provides a high-level overview of the main components for the NWB:N data standardization ecosystem.
+The following provides a high-level overview of the main components for the NWB data standardization ecosystem.
 For each component we provide an overview of the problem, its function, and a description.
   boxes: